hsmalley/velvet-chains-ttrpg/obsidian-templates/companion.md

 How shared emotion converts to game effect.
 When does this bond generate or absorb Drama Points?

+Translate those beats into Hope gains, Danger removal, or scar healing during Daggerheart play.

 ---

 ## 📝 Hooks

 - {{Hook 1}}
 - {{Hook 2}}

+---

+## 💕 Bonded Protocols

+Detail the specific consent rituals or communication methods unique to the companion's bond with their character.

+---

+## 🧬 Echo & Sentience

+Explore the nature of their consciousness, any unique psychic abilities, or how they perceive consent.

+---

+## 🎭 Theatrical Role

+How does the companion contribute to the dramatic flair or emotional beats of the story?

 ---